KingNNT/KingNNT/README.md

 My name is ***Ninh Ngoc Tuan***

-But you can call me KingNNT, because it is my nick name
+But you can call me KingNNT, because it is my nickname

 And ...